Eschatologue/CM_wiki/docs/class/monk/index.md

 Monks use rigorous combat training and mental discipline to align themselves with the multiverse and tap into internal reservoirs of power.
 Different Monks conceptualize this power in various ways: as breath, energy, life force, essence, or self, for example.
 Whether channeled as a striking display of martial prowess or as a subtler focus of defense and speed, this power infuses all that a Monk does.

 Monks harness and focus their internal power to create extraordinary, even supernatural, effects.
 They channel uncanny speed and strength into their attacks, with or without the use of weapons.
-In a Monk’s hands, even the most basic weapons can become sophisticated implements of combat mastery.
-A Monk’s mightiest attacks can stun their opponents.
+In a Monk's hands, even the most basic weapons can become sophisticated implements of combat mastery.
+A Monk's mightiest attacks can stun their opponents.

 Many Monks find that a structured life of ascetic withdrawal from the mundane world helps them cultivate the physical and mental discipline they need to harness their power.
 Other Monks believe that immersing themselves in the vibrant confusion of life helps to fuel their determination and discipline.